 Ever since Cody Wilson and his company Defense Distributed made a splash on the headlines with a 3D printed gun — christened the Liberator — most media outlets have been on a frenzy when it comes to 3D printed guns.
 Often with dramatic titles such as “3D-Printed Plastic Guns: Five Reasons to Worry” or “Alyssa Milano: A 3D printed gun is downloadable death.”
 However, after years of court battles, the US courts deemed it legal to distribute plans and CAD files of 3D guns, as a first amendment right.
-Ever since, states have been trying to fight it.
-To get a better understanding about the current state of affairs of 3D printed Guns I decided to reach out to ‘Ivan the Troll’.
+Ever since states have been trying to fight it.
+To get a better understanding of the current state of affairs of 3D printed Guns I decided to reach out to ‘Ivan the Troll’.
 One of the most active members of the community and shows his work often via YouTube and Twitter.

 Ivan The Troll: I’m a college student that like guns and making things, and as such, I like making guns.
 I got into printing as a hobby to replace plastic parts on old cars, but eventually my interest in guns spread to printing guns and that led to where we are today.

 Ivan the Troll: The Glock frame seems to have lots of people excited.
 DIY rifled barrels via ECM seems very interesting.
 Making the easiest possible DIY semiautomatic gun is always an ongoing evolution.

 Ivan the Troll:It is possible to print all but a firing pin for a working gun on cheap 3d printers.
 That firing pin can just be a roofing nail.
-However, such guns are single shot with swappable barrels, as the barrels do not last long.
+However, such guns are single-shot with swappable barrels, as the barrels do not last long.
 Between 1-10, sometimes up to 20 shots on a single barrel.
 It depends on how well you made the barrel and the design of the barrel itself.

 Ivan the Troll: What criminals?
 Terrorists?
 I’ll point out CaliberObscura’s response on this question – why would ISIS print a gun when full auto AKs can be had for a quarter the price of a 3d printer?

 Now, as far as peaceful people in countries where gun bans exist I think they have a right to know how to make a gun, and a right to defend themselves.
-Their decisions and their actions are their own, just as everyone’s are.
+Their decisions and their actions are their own, just as everyone’s is.

 I’m not sharing guns, I’m sharing files.
 Raw information.
 I’m no more responsible for what bad people do with information than the people who synthesized the plastic used to print the gun or the designer of a printer used to print the gun.

 Ivan the Troll: If / when DLMS metal printing gets cheap, you will be able to print entire semiautomatic or fully automatic guns if you so desire.
 In general, the future brings stronger parts for less money.

 Ivan the Troll: I’m working on making a 100% DIY Glock magazine, as well as a DIY gun, and some metal casting stuff.

 Ivan the Troll: I use an alias mostly because of the potential risk that having what I do tied to my real name causing issues with respect to get jobs or such.
 If I tie my name to it, someone will eventually write a hit piece, and I don’t care to have that show up when my name is looked up.

 I also don’t want emotionally invested people to try and use what I do to call employers or try and SWAT me or cause that sort of trouble.
 I’m sure the government can figure out who I am at the drop of a hat if they’d like, my concern isn’t hiding from them.
 I just want to try and keep my real identity separate in the event my identity as Ivan causes any sort of real trouble down the road.